Industry-Wide Business Valuation FAQ & Glossary

 Equity — the owner’s interest in property after deduction of all liabilities.

-Excess Earnings — that amount of anticipated economic benefits that exceeds an appropriate rate of return on the value of a selected asset base (often net tangible assets) used to generate those anticipated economic benefits.
+Excess Earnings — that amount of anticipated economic benefits that exceeds an appropriate rate of return.
+On the value of a selected asset base (often net tangible assets) used to generate those anticipated economic benefits.

-Excess Earnings Method — a specific way of determining a value indication of a business, business ownership interest, or security determined as the sum of a) the value of the assets derived by capitalizing excess earnings and b) the value of the selected asset base.
+Excess Earnings Method — a specific way of determining a value indication of a business, business ownership interest, or security determined.
+As the sum of a) the value of the assets derived by capitalizing excess earnings and b) the value of the selected asset base.
 Also frequently used to value intangible assets.
 See Excess Earnings.

 Excess Operating Assets — Operating assets in excess of those needed for the normal operation of a business.